Clean and Clear Backgrounds: How to Screen Your Next Cleaning Crew

 How can you tell if a commercial cleaning provider actually vets their staff, or if they are just using "vetted" as a marketing buzzword?
 There are several highly visible indicators that set professional, vetted teams apart from the rest.

-uniformed commercial cleaning team working in a bright office space
+Uniformed commercial cleaning team working in a bright office space

 Communication and Consistency with a Business Cleaning Vetted Staff